Windows 11 screen reader setup-Part 2

 Finally, Dr. Robinson shows how to set up Gmail with keyboard shortcuts and integrate it with Outlook.
 She gives clear steps on enabling IMAP and adjusting security settings.
 This setup allows you to manage your email smoothly using screen readers.

-This video is part two of a series on Windows 11 setup for efficacy for screen readers.
+This video is part two of a series on Windows 11 setup for efficacy for screen readers and all encompassing setup.
 By following these steps, you can make your computer easier and faster to navigate.

 By Dr Denise